ono-midori/ono-midori.github.io/techs/libevent.md

 struct event *event_base_get_running_event(struct event_base *base);
 ```

-Note that this function’s behavior is only defined when it’s called from within the provided event_base’s loop.
+Note that this function's behavior is only defined when it's called from within the provided event_base's loop.
 Calling it from another thread is not supported, and can cause undefined behavior.

-This function is declared in <event2/event.h>.
+This function is declared in `<event2/event.h>`.
 It was introduced in Libevent 2.1.1-alpha.

 ### Configuring one-off events

-If you don’t need to add an event more than once, or delete it once it has been added, and it doesn’t have to be persistent, you can use event_base_once().
+If you don't need to add an event more than once, or delete it once it has been added, and it doesn't have to be persistent, you can use `event_base_once()`.

 ```c++
 int event_base_once(struct event_base *, evutil_socket_t, short,
   void (*)(evutil_socket_t, short, void *), void *, const struct timeval *);
 ```

-This function’s interface is the same as event_new(), except that it does not support EV_SIGNAL or EV_PERSIST.
-The scheduled event is inserted and run with the default priority.
-When the callback is finally done, Libevent frees the internal event structure itself.
+This function's interface is the same as `event_new()`, except that it does not support `EV_SIGNAL` or `EV_PERSIST`.
+The scheduled event is inserted and run with the default priority. *When the callback is finally done, Libevent frees the internal event structure itself*.
 The return value is 0 on success, -1 on failure.

-Events inserted with event_base_once cannot be deleted or manually activated: if you want to be able to cancel an event, create it with the regular event_new() or event_assign() interfaces.
+Events inserted with `event_base_once` cannot be deleted or manually activated: if you want to be able to cancel an event, create it with the regular `event_new()` or `event_assign()` interfaces.

 Note also that at up to Libevent 2.0, if the event is never triggered, the internal memory used to hold it will never be freed.
-Starting in Libevent 2.1.2-alpha, these events are freed when the event_base is freed, even if they haven’t activated, but still be aware: if there’s some storage associated with their callback arguments, that storage won’t be released unless your program has done something to track and release it.
+Starting in Libevent 2.1.2-alpha, these events are freed when the event_base is freed, even if they haven't activated, but still be aware: if there's some storage associated with their callback arguments, that storage won't be released unless your program has done something to track and release it.

 ### Manually activating an event